svenssonjoel/Emacs-Bencher/README.md

 * name: specifies a name for this set of benchmark runs.
 * varying: specifies a variable and a space for it to range over.
 * executable: specifies that an executable called "bench1" should be executed with two arguments that range over the lists specified as varying.
 Each combination of one value from the a list and one from the b constitutes a run.
-List expressions in this string are evaluated and the result of evaluation passed to the executable.
+Lisp expressions in this string are evaluated and the result of evaluation passed to the executable.
 * tag: specifies the name and the type of tagged data in the program-under-benchmarking output stream.
 This data will be collected and stored.